jslefche/sem_book/docs/02-Global_estimation.md

   $$\hat{y} = bx + a$$

 where $b$ is the regression coefficient and $a$ is the intercept.
-Its important to note that $b$ implies a linear relationship, i.e., the relatoinship between $x$ and $y$ can be captured by a straight line.
+It's important to note that $b$ implies a linear relationship, i.e., the relatoinship between $x$ and $y$ can be captured by a straight line (for now).

 The regression coefficient between $x$ and $y$ can be related to the correlation coefficient through the following equation: